 (Igneous Rock - Québec, Canada)

 In Québec, early geological survey of Canada reports mentioned the areas where it was possible to extract high quality, easy-to-cut granite.
 The Stanstead and Barnston areas in the Eastern Townships subsequently produced very large quantities of granite.
-In addition to these areas, major extraction centres, including Chatham, Grenville and Wentworth townships, as well as some Monteregian Hills, have been catalogued.
+In addition to these areas, major extraction centers, including Chatham, Grenville, and Wentworth townships, as well as some Monteregian Hills, have been cataloged.
 In 1864, when the report on the geology of Canada was published (Logan et al., 1864), construction materials, except for limestone, were almost totally ignored.

 Approximately 80 to 90% of the granite produced as architectural stone in Canada comes from Québec.
 Nearly twenty-five companies quarry granite in sixty-odd quarries.
 In Québec, the main producer is the Saguenay–Lac-Saint-Jean Region, with 40% of total production, followed by the Capitale-Nationale Region, with 30%.

 Québec's granite is primarily used as dimension stone for producing cut-to-size panels, slabs, and tiles.
 Other uses include monument stone, ornamental stone, curb-stones, and landscaping stone.

 Quarry operators refer to a wide variety of colors of granite and the production includes white, blue, brown, grey, pink, red, black, green, and violet.